ll7/carla-falsification/documentation/determinism-problem.md

 `settings.synchronous_mode = True` [soruce](https://carla.readthedocs.io/en/latest/python_api/#carlaworldsettings).
 For the traffic manager there is also an async and a sync mode witch can be activated via traffic_manager.set_synchronous_mode(True).

-According to Carla's documentation determinism can just achieve if the Traffic Manager and the Carla are set to Synchronous mode.
+According to Carla's documentation, determinism can just achieve if the Traffic Manager and the Carla are set to Synchronous mode.
 But if both modes are set to Sync mode the simulation are still variate a bit each execution.
 This can effect the behavior that much, that sometimes there is a collision and sometimes the car miss the walker.